Nexai-net/democrite/README.md

 ### Signals

-The signals feature is compose of two elements:
+The signals feature consists of two components:
 - **Signal**
 - **Door**

-A **signal** is like an event except it is **"fire and forget"**. <br />
+A **signal** functions similarly to an event, but with a **"fire and forget"** approach.<br />

-By default the signal carry:
+By default, the signal includes:
 - Definition name & Uid
 - The VGrain information that fire
 - The possible previous signal that cause this one to fire

-But you can get small information to carry. <br />
+However, it can carry a small amount of information. <br />
-We advise to keep it as small as possible to prevent memory issue. <br />
+It is recommended to keep this information as minimal as possible to avoid memory issues.<br />
-It could a simple id to of data in the storage.
+It could be something as simple as an ID referencing data in storage.

 Define a **signal**:
 ```csharp